somnambulist-tech/api-bundle/README.md

 From 3.5.0 `samj/fractal-bundle` has been replaced with `somnambulist/fractal-bundle` as samj has been abandoned and archived.
 The replacement provides the same service resolution and allows transformers to be tagged as well as auto-configured.

-No code changes should be necessary if you use this bundle.
+The only code change necessary is to replace `SamjFractalBundle` in bundles.php with `SomnambulistFractalBundle`.

 ### BC Breaks in V3